Openbank-Java-Bootcamp/Italia-Midterm-Project/README.md

   - /banking/creditcards/balance/{id}
   - /banking/savings/balance/{id}
   - /banking/student-checkings/balance/{id}
-  <br>All with a similar raw Json body such as:
+  <br>All with a similar raw Json body such as:<br>
-       {
+       {<br>
-        "balance":{
+        "balance":{<br>
-            "amount": 1000,
+            "amount": 1000,<br>
-            "currency": "EUR"
+            "currency": "EUR"<br>
-          }
+          }<br>
-      }
+      }<br>

 5.Future Work

-The project can be improved by adding further validation and error handling with their proper testing.
+The project can be improved by adding further validation and error handling with their proper testing.<br>
-Bonus features such as fraud detection could be implemented.
+Bonus features such as fraud detection could be implemented.<br>
-And an over all bettered architectural design.
+And an over all bettered architectural design.<br>

-As for continuing the project, further features could be implemented to resemble the banking systems we all know and use.
+As for continuing the project, further features could be implemented to resemble the banking systems we all know and use. <br>

 6.Resources

 Overall relied on previous teachings and projects.
-Aswell as web searches through Google, Baeldung, Oracle, StackOverflow and Thorben-Janssen mainly.
+Aswell as web searches through Google, Baeldung, Oracle, StackOverflow and Thorben-Janssen mainly.<br>
 Learned a valuable lesson on relying more on my Mentors and Peers which I wish I reached out to earlier.
-I am greatfull for all the advice and gidance they shared with me.
+I am greatfull<br> for all the advice and gidance they shared with me.